MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-funding-limits.md

 ## Enable recalculation of funding limits

 In the 10.0.37 release, new functionality is available to help with self-healing scenarios for configuration mistakes, product defects, and customization issues.
 This feature allows monitoring and updating funding limits that weren't correctly calculated in the category of **Spent amount** during document processing.
-You can **Enable recalculation of funding limits** from the **Project management and accounting parameters** form on the **Invoice** tab.
+You can **Enable recalculation of funding limits** from the **Project management and accounting parameters** page on the **Invoice** tab.

-After you **Enable recalculation of funding limits**, two new forms are made available on **Project management and accounting** > **Periodic** > **Funding Limits**.
+After you **Enable recalculation of funding limits**, two new pages are made available on **Project management and accounting** > **Periodic** > **Funding Limits**.

 ### Recalculate spending limits

-The **Recalculate spending limits** form evaluates one or more funding limits to check for any inconsistencies and optionally lets the you save the recalculated value back to the **Funding limit** **Spent amount**.
+The **Recalculate spending limits** page evaluates one or more funding limits to check for any inconsistencies and optionally lets you save the recalculated value back to the **Funding limit** **Spent amount**.

 To recalculate the **Spent amount** without updating values, set **Update spent amounts** to **No**.
 You can then set a filter for **project contract ID** or set a filter for one or more contracts.
 This process populates a new list of data that contains a list of the **Project contracts** and associated **Funding limits**.
 The process also indicates if a variance was found as part of the recalculation.